lamdu/hypertypes/README.md

 (`'Knot` is `DataKinds` syntax for using the `Knot` data constructor in types)

-For this representation, `syntax-tree` offers the power and functionality of HKD, `recursion-schemes`, `multirec`, and some useful helpers:
+For this representation, `hypertypes` offers the power and functionality of HKD, `recursion-schemes`, `multirec`, and some useful helpers:

 * Variants of standard classes like `Functor` with `TemplateHaskell` derivations for them.
   (Unlike in `multirec`'s `HFunctor`, only the actual child node types of each node need to be handled)